 Let’s review the benefits and drawbacks of different ways people communicate online today in groups, and see if we can’t answer why mailing lists remain popular, despite their flaws.

-Electronic mailing lists — also referred as by one of the specific and most widely-used brands, “listservs”1 — have been with us long before the web, since 1984.
+Electronic mailing lists — also referred as by one of the specific and most widely-used brands, “listservs” ((Think how some people refer to Xerox versus copier.)) — have been with us long before the web, since 1984.
 Their longevity can be attributed to the fact that email is still a commonly used, daily tool by most of us.
 Because mailing lists exist, in user’s eyes, primarily through one’s email box, they are simple, automatic, and require little end-user thought.
 The conversations just come to you.

 The downside to this automation is one of focus and volume.
 As mailing lists grow in volume — whether through an increase in subscribers or through existing subscribers simply posting more and more to the list — some people find it harder and harder to manage the growth.